takhs91/empower/README.md

 ---------------------

 The following instructions will guide you trough the process of configuring a generic Linux machine as a CPP.
-The instructions tested on Ubuntu 15.04 server.
+The instructions are tested on Ubuntu 15.04 server.
 First update the package repository and install some dependecies:

 ```